visheshsavani/Blockchain_Music_Rights/README.md

 ## License

-This smart contract is released under the MIT License.
+This smart contract is released for the education purpose only.

 ## Disclaimer